Strategic axes

 Four strategic axes for a common goal

-The Ministry for Digitisation has set itself the goal of successfully achieving digital government.
+The Ministry for Digitalisation has set itself the goal of successfully achieving digital government.
 According to the OECD, digital government stands out for its more efficient, user-friendly, integrative and inclusive approach by prioritizing the following criteria:

 • a digital conception of procedures;